HPC-AI-Team/pexsi/README.md

 Follow the installation step to install ParMETIS.

-@attention After untar the ParMETIS package, in Install.txt
+After untar the ParMETIS package, in Install.txt

     Edit the file metis/include/metis.h and specify the width (32 or 64 bits) of the elementary data type used in ParMetis (and